 (Produced by Billy Sherrill)

 Terrible.
 Utterly forgettable and un-noteworthy except that this all-gal band was the genesis of the songwriting partnership of Pam Rose and Mary Ann Kennedy, who went on to bill themselves as "Kennedy Rose" and develop a faithful following in the '80s and '90s.
-This is a remarkably tepid album, marked by the sad, impotent dregs of the '70s countrypolitan sound.
+This is a remarkably tepid album, marked by the sad, impotent dregs of the '70s countrypolitan sound -- Billy Sherrill was billed as producer, but there's very little of his signature wall-of-sound style on display here.
+It's a very thin-sounding album, with arrangements that do very little to boost their voices, leaving the vocals sounding flat and forlorn.
 Some unfortunate pop covers, as well as some original material that may be of interest to fans.

 Kate Campbell - see artist discography

 Canadian Sweethearts/Lucille Starr "Side By Side: Pop And Country/Lonely Street" (Collector's Choice, 2004)

 The Canadian Sweethearts were the husband-wife duo of singer Lucille Starr and guitarist Bob Regan, who were regional stars in the 1960s, dabbling in a wide variety of pop styles, in addition to a healthy base of fairly twangy country.
 This CD combines two albums recorded in 1968 for Epic Records -- Side By Side: Pop And Country and Lonely Street, which was released as a Lucille Starr solo album...
 It's a little bit staid, but a nice time capsule, nonetheless.
 Also see Lucille Starr's solo albums.

 Canadian Sweethearts "Eeny Meeny Miney Moe" (Hydra, 2003)